 2 Corinthians 5:17 / Ephesians 4: 23-24

 Day 26- It means to walk NOT work!
-We stop our fruitless efforts to be holy and we replace those efforts with a quiet, restful dependence on Jesus working through His Holy Spirit within me.
-He is able to work mightily in each of us.
+We stop our fruitless efforts to be holy and we replace those efforts with a quiet, restful dependence on Jesus working in us by Holy Spirit.
+He is able to work mightily in us.

 Zechariah 4:6 / Acts 1:8 / Colossians 1:29

 Day 27- It means that I am no longer independent in my actions.
-Instead I subject myself to the Holy Spirit and walk as He prompts me.
+Instead, I subject myself to Christ's Spirit within me and walk through life with Him.